Douglas County DA releases report justifying October police shooting, killing armed man

 According to the report, Blanck had an established criminal history.

 On Oct.
-2, just after 5:30 p.m., a family member called the police to report criminal damage to property.
-The report says Blanck is alleged to have broken a back basement window and entered the home.
+2, just after 5:30 p.m. a family member called police to report criminal damage to property.
+The report says Blanck is alleged to have broke a back basement window and entered the home.
 The call ultimately led to the shooting incident involving officers hours later.

-Based on the Kansas Bureau of Investigation’s (KBI) initial investigation, Blanck eventually exited the home, and police tried to make contact with him.
+Based on the KBI’s initial investigation, Blanck eventually exited the home, and police tried to make contact with him.
 KBI said he pulled out a gun and pointed it at officers.

 Three of the five Lawrence police officers fired, and multiple rounds hit Blanck.
 He was pronounced dead on the scene.